Here you can find all the key information you need from when you have applied for a 16+ College course through to enrolment.

 You will be required to attend college for your Welcome Event.
 This will take place at the college campus you have applied for.
-(Should COVID-19 circumstances change this may become a phone call, we will update you of any changes).
 We will communicate using the email address you provided us with on your application – remember to check your spam and junk folders!

 During your Welcome Event the Tutor will consider making a verbal offer, this will be based on your predicted grades and meeting other criteria.
 A confirmation email will be sent once your offer has been processed.

 We will try and get any offer to you as quickly as possible but on some occasions there may be delays should extra checks be needed, e.g. for foreign national, EHCP recipients, safeguarding concerns.